 That’s the real question.
 After Charlottesville.
 After Neo-Nazi thugs.
 After KKK “patriots.”
-After white supremacists with bad haircuts show up on your doorstep to spread terror and hate in your own hometown, what would Heather do?
+After white supremacists show up on your doorstep to spread terror and hate in your own hometown, what would Heather do?
 Well, we found out.
 Heather D. Heyer, who was murdered Saturday morning when a white supremacist plowed his car into a crowd of protesters in Charlottesville, showed up in real time and said no.

 No to racism.
 No to terror.
 No to hate.
 Not to evil.
 And for her trouble?
 She was killed.
 So today we add her name to those we’re saying out loud.
 Heather D. Heyer.
 Yeah, just say it.
 It’s the very least we can do.